 Do You Know Which Activities Count Towards Walk to Tuk?

 From hockey to cross-country skiing, people in the Northwest Territories do lots of different activities in the winter.
-But only some of those activities can count toward your weekly total during Walk to Tuk, and they might not be the ones you expect.
+However, only some of those activities can count toward your weekly total during Walk to Tuk, and they might not be the ones you expect.
 Wondering what activities count?
 Well, it turns out there is one golden rule when figuring out if you can count your activity towards Walk to Tuk:

 —–>Physical activity must be done in bouts of at least 15 CONTINUOUS minutes.<—-